 Designated Supportive Living (DSL)

 - The first step is to call Alberta Health Services -

 1-855-371-4122 and answer series of questions on the phone to register for Home Care.

 - After that, you will be assigned a AHS Continuing Care Case Manager in your community, who will guide you through the process and help with such things as: applying for medical equipment; Designated Supportive Living program; choosing a seniors community to live in, and more.

 - What will it cost?
 Accommodation costs are payable by the resident and rents are set annually by Alberta Health as outlined at Continuing Care Accommodation Charges.

 Independent Supportive Living is arranged directly with the General Manager of your local Points West Living community.

 - What will it cost?
 Accommodation costs range from $1,894 to $3,200 per month depending on the location, suite size and services provided.
-Specific amounts can be found on the Frequently Asked Questions link under each Location on this website.
+Check out each location for pricing.
 Deposits and monthly fees are collected prior to move-in.

 - An assessment may be required to ensure that an applicant’s health and personal care needs do not exceed the services provided by Points West Living and your local Home Care program.

 To start the process, contact the General Manager in your community.